Looters raiding LA cargo trains of Amazon, UPS shipments - NewsBreak

 Union Pacific said it’s seeing an increase in cargo thefts and has had to add more special agents to watch the tracks in the area.

 “Union Pacific is very concerned about the increased cargo thefts in California, and we have taken several steps to address this criminal activity,” Union Pacific said in a statement.
-“These rail crimes pose a serious safety threat to the public, our employees and local law enforcement officers.”Woman used fake ID to receive hundreds of dollars in medical services
+“These rail crimes pose a serious safety threat to the public, our employees and local law enforcement officers.”More than 30 million families to lose child tax credit checks

 Similar incidents were reported in November as well.